haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 keyword -, atom name - `name` keyword.
 Other keywords can be used in various combinations of OR and AND statements.
 Please refer for that to the [online CNS manual][link-cns].

-Here would be an example of a distance restraint between the CB carbons of residues 10 and 200 in chains A and B with an allowed distance range between 10 and 20Å:
+As an example, a distance restraint between the CB carbons of residues 10 and 200 in chains A and B with an allowed distance range between 10 and 20Å can be defined as:

 <pre>
 assi (segid A and resid 10 and name CB) (segid B and resid 200 and name CB) 20.0 10.0 0.0
 </pre>

 <a class="prompt prompt-question">
-Can you think of a different way of defining the distance and lower and upper corrections while maintaining the same allowed range?
+Can you think of a different way of defining the target distance and its lower and upper corrections while maintaining the same allowed range?
 </a>